MakeSchool/SpriteBuilder-Cocos2D-Docs/1.4/user-interaction/core-motion-integration.md

 And then there's the issue of calibration.
 You can not expect players to play on a flat surface at all times.
 Most players will want to play at an angle, or even lying down holding the device above them.
 This requires you to calibrate the device to a desired orientation which is then used as the reference orientation.
 Tilting the device should then be relative to the reference orientation.

-To add to this, you will have to combine the values of two axis.
-For instance in a landscape app where the device is tiled by a 45° angle along the Y axis then both X and Z axis acceleration values need to contribute equally to the controlled character's Y position.
+To add to this, you will have to consider the case where the X axis reaches -1.0 (or 1.0) and then suddenly starts going back towards 0.0 as the user tilts the device past the 90° angle.
+You will have to look at the sign of the Z coordinate to determine which way the device is being tilted, whether the user actually is turning back or simply turned the device past the 90° angle.